The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Banking applications and performance analysis

 \section{Banking applications and performance analysis}

 This section presents an empirical validation of the PRS based on a set of anonymized credit risk models using data from a large South African financial service provider.
 The dataset, spanning retail and corporate portfolios, was selected to evaluate the PRS methodology across operationally relevant scenarios.
-Portfolio sizes have been rounded as part of the anonymization effort.
+Portfolio sizes have been rounded as part of the data anonymization.
 The examples encompass multiple portfolio configurations varying in sample size ($n$) and number of risk categories ($B$) where using equi-probable risk categories, ${p_{0i}}=1/B, \ i=1,...,B$, was deemed appropriate.
-Results are reported in Tables \ref{tab: n=50 example} through \ref{tab:n=10000 B=20 example}; the commonly used red-amber-green ($\mathbbm{rag}$) status as used in banks was assigned ($\mathbbm{r}$ indicating membership to $\mathcal{R}_3$, $\mathbbm{a}$ to $\mathcal{R}_2$, and $\mathbbm{g}$ to $\mathcal{R}_1$).
-The designs considered are $(n,B)\in\{ (50,5),\, (500,10),\, (2,000,10),\, (10,000,20)\}$.
+Results are reported in Tables \ref{tab:n=2000 example} and \ref{tab:n=10000 B=20 example}.
+A red-amber-green ($\mathbbm{RAG}$) status was assigned using the decision regions in Definition~\ref{DefRegions}: red indicates full discrepancy, amber partial discrepancy, and green no significant shift.
+The designs considered are $(n,B)\in\{ (50,5),\, (500,10),\, (2{,}000,10),\, (10{,}000,20)\}$.

+{Note, category counts $n_i$ are tabulated rather than proportions $\hat{p}_i$ to enhance readability.
+This does not imply that $n$ remains fixed over time, nor that counts are the key statistic; the monitoring objective remains the evolution of $\hat{\bm{p}}$ relative to $\bm{p}_0$.}

-We follow the procedure of Figure \ref{fig:flow_diag} to implement the PRS, using the recommended $\delta$ from (\ref{eqn:rec_delta}) and choosing sensitivity parameters $\alpha_1=0.1$ and $\alpha_2=0.05$.
-These choices reflect risk aversion for an erroneous decision: $\alpha_1$ represents a $10\%$ probability of an $\mathcal{R}_3$ (fully discrepant) classification under $\delta$-resemblance, while $\alpha_2$ represents a $5\%$ probability of an $\mathcal{R}_1$ (acceptable) classification under $M\delta$-resemblance.
+We follow the procedure of Figure \ref{fig:flow_diag} to implement the PRS, using the recommended $\delta$ from \eqref{eqn:rec_delta} and choosing sensitivity parameters $\alpha_1=0.05$ and $\alpha_2=0.1$.
+These choices reflect risk aversion for an erroneous decision: $\alpha_1$ represents a $5\%$ probability of a red classification under $\delta$-resemblance, while $\alpha_2$ represents a $90\%$ probability of an amber or red classification under $M\delta$-resemblance.
+We used $c=0.7$ and $M=2$ for these applications.